LCD24/days-lost-predictor/README.md

 This feature is essential to train the model correctly, as it ensures that the prediction model has the latest information about the inputs possibilities.

+## Database Setup

+To set up the database for the Days Lost Predictor API, follow these steps:

+1. Create a new database: Create a MySQL database:

+    ```
+    CREATE DATABASE days_off_database;
+    ```

+2. Select the database:

+    ```
+    USE days_off_database;
+    ```

+2. Create tables:

+    ```
+    # File included in project repository
+    source database_schema.sql;
+    ```

+3. Configure database connection

+    Update the database connection settings in the `src/config.py` file to match your database configuration, including the database host, username, password, and database name.

 ## Installation

 1. Clone the repository to your local machine: